konglingteng97/alpha/README.md

 - The histos can be individually activated with the command :
-/analysis/h1/set id nbBins  valMin valMax unit where unit is the desired unit for the histo (MeV or keV, deg or mrad, etc..)
+/analysis/h1/set id nbBins  valMin valMax unit where unit is the desired unit for the histo (MeV or keV, mm or cm, etc..)

-One can control the name of the histograms file with the command:
+- One can control the name of the histograms file with the command:
-/analysis/setFileName  name  (default rdecay1)
+/analysis/setFileName  name

-It is possible to choose the format of the histogram file : root (default), xml, csv, by using namespace in HistoManager.hh
+- It is possible to choose the format of the histogram file : root (default), xml, csv, by using namespace in HistoManager.hh

 - By default, all selected histos will be written on a file data.root.